Getting your Trinity Audio player ready... |

 The Quant section percentile rankings indicate a somewhat harder Quant section on the current GMAT than on the previous version of the GMAT.

-Now let’s look at the Verbal section percentiles.
+Now let’s look at the Verbal percentiles.

 The New Verbal Score Percentiles